iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 = 2.6.0 =
 * NEW Attributes editor for tooltip-specific configuration
 * NEW Using JS namespacing to avoid conflicts
-* NEW Allow setting explicit HREF on glossary term with warning message
+* NEW Allow setting explicit HREF on gloss with warning message
 * NEW Added in/out animations for tip + hooks for adding custom anims
-* NEW Added support of comments on glossary terms if enabled in config
+* NEW Added support of comments on glosses if enabled in config
 * UPD New version of iThoughts Plugin Toolbox with no-conflicting naming
 * UPD Rename JS files for uniform naming
 * UPD Increasing the number of hooks (ithoughts_tt_gl-term-content, ithoughts_tt_gl-term-excerpt)